How to Set Up an R&D Center in Poland?

 This guide is based on over 100+ hours of dedicated research by our dedicated development team in Poland.
 It combines real-world case studies, local insights, and our hands-on experience building teams from scratch.

-When you consider expanding the development and research capabilities internationally, two models often come up: setting up a full R&D center or building a dedicated team.
+When you consider expanding the dedicated development team in Poland and research capabilities internationally, two models often come up: setting up a full R&D center or building a dedicated team.

 While both serve the goal of accessing local talent, they differ significantly in structure, investment level, and strategic intent.